-"The mission of the Village of Corrales in creating the Corrales Bosque Preserve (the Preserve) is to preserve and protect the natural and native conditions, habitat, and wildlife in the Preserve in order to ensure that an increasing human population does not adversely affect or otherwise change the Rio Grande bosque within the village, leaving no areas preserved and protected in their natural condition."
-(Village of Corrales Ordinance 11-1; original Ord.234 1990)
+The mission of the Village of Corrales in creating the Corrales Bosque Preserve (the Preserve) is to preserve and protect the natural and native conditions, habitat, and wildlife in the Preserve in order to ensure that an increasing human population does not adversely affect or otherwise change the Rio Grande bosque within the village, leaving no areas preserved and protected in their natural condition.

+Village of Corrales Ordinance 11-1; original Ordinance 234, 1990

-Animal and Plant Life
+1. Animal and Plant Life

-- Protect and promote a variety of habitats, including a mix of tree and shrub heights and species, grass meadows, younger willow stands, and a mix of water channel types in order to maintain a biologically diverse ecosystem of wildlife populations and plant communities - Mitigate detrimental effects of invasive plants by removal when appropriate - Consider introduction of canopy tree species adapted to New Mexico's changing climatic and hydrologic conditions - Maximize use of native plants adapted to site conditions and that support wildlife. - Limit vegetation management activities in the bosque to outside of migratory bird season
+- Protect and promote a variety of habitats, including a mix of tree and shrub heights and species, grass meadows, younger willow stands, and a mix of water channel types in order to maintain a biologically diverse ecosystem of wildlife populations and plant communities - Mitigate detrimental effects of invasive plants by removal when appropriate - Consider introduction of canopy tree species adapted to changing climatic and hydrologic conditions - Maximize use of native plants over non-natives for any projects